 Think for a minute about the way you want to be seen at the audition.
 You need to be yourself.
 You need to be confident.
 You need to be friendly.
 Answer and ask questions cheerfully.
 Don't be evasive or try to dodge questions about your training and experience.
 Always be honest.
 Remember that your audition is not just the ten minutes in front of the panel but includes everything you do from the minute you arrive.
 Your attitude is very important.
 All schools want people they think they can teach.
 Be confident - not arrogant.

 - DO choose songs that show different styles.
 The two Music Theatre pieces should include one ballad and one up-tempo.
-Particularly with the Music Theatre songs, make your selections as different from each other as possible, while still doing things that you can do.
+Make your selections as different from each other as possible, while still doing things that you can do.
 Ladies, if you can belt and sing legit, do both, but if you can't, don't try.
 DO NOT sing two songs from the same show.
 DO NOT offer two serious songs, or two funny songs, or two pop songs, or two songs by the same composer.

 - DO choose songs that show off your voice to its best advantage.
 Show as much range as you can, without taking risks.